aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-comments/_index.md

 ### **Delete Specific Comments**

-This Javascript code shows you how to delete specific comments on a slide:
+This JavaScript code shows you how to delete specific comments on a slide:

 ```javascript
 var presentation = new aspose.slides.Presentation();